arnabs542/qinghaoh.github.io/_posts/2020-09-23-shortest-path.markdown

 ---
 layout: post
-title:  "Dijkstra"
+title:  "Shortest Path"
 tags: graph
 ---
+# Dijkstra

 [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)

-Dijkstra's Shortest Path First algorithm (SPF algorithm) is an algorithm for finding the shortest paths between nodes in a graph
+Dijkstra's Shortest Path First algorithm (SPF algorithm) is an algorithm for finding the shortest paths between nodes in a graph.
+A ***single*** node as the "source" node and finds shortest paths from the source to all other nodes in the graph, producing a shortest-path tree.

 ```
 function Dijkstra(Graph, source):